Mattias-08/Restaurant-booking/README.md

 - Integration with a payment gateway for reservation deposits
 - Advanced search and filtering options for reservations
 - Mobile app version for easier access
+- Proper functionality to prevent the tables to show booked tables, I ran out of time and it was hard to implement

 ### Wireframes